Conversion of Private Limited to Public Limited

 IPO process for SME is easy in comparison of main board IPO.
 But it is still long and complicated process.
 It takes at least 4 months from the day company appoints lead manager(merchant banker).

 The merchant banker is the overall process manager and does everything needed

 to sell the shares.
 A typical IPO process consists of 5 stages:

 - Allotment and listing.

-In the third stage the merchant banker helps markets the issue to investors in India and around the world through in person road shows, advertisements and press meets and broker meets.
+In the third stage, the merchant banker helps markets the issue to investors in India and around the world through in-person roadshows, advertisements and press meet and broker meets.
 During this process, it gets an idea about the demand for the issue and the price band in which the issue can be sold.
 It also coordinates the printing and distribution of application forms all over the country.
-Several other intermediaries like ad agencies, printers, brokers etc. involved at this stage which are coordinated by the merchant banker.
+Several other intermediaries like ad agencies, printers, brokers, etc. involved at this stage which is coordinated by the merchant banker.

 Finally, the issue is opened for subscription generally through the book building route for price discovery and the merchant banker tracks the progress and ensures that the applications are duly received and transmitted to the registrar for processing